 A teenager then, Potamitis didn’t imagine that the path he had chosen would lead him to prison for many years.

-After being arrested for his part in the heist, Potamitis stayed in jail for nine years, but with the help of his family, he once again became part of society.
+After being arrested for his part in the heist, Potamitis stayed in jail for nine years, but with the help of his family, he once again integrated into society.
 Today, he has a business and lives in New York City with his wife and their three children.

 “Empire State” shows you can turn past mistakes into something positive

-After he was released, Potamitis decided to write a script about his life and the robbery, to show the world that sometimes we have the power to turn our mistakes into something positive.
+After he was released, Potamitis decided to write a script about his life and the robbery to show the world that, at times,” we have the power to turn our mistakes into something positive.

 “Yes, I feel redemption and you can definitely see it in the movie,” says Potamitis during our exclusive interview.